SIRCLES, fostering inclusive employment opportunities in the Circular Economy sector

 ARCO will elaborate a local assessment and strategic planning toolkit to accompany and support project partners in identifying and engaging multiple stakeholders from across sectors and in catalysing Circular Economy actions, i.e., defining the food supply, bio waste and farming scenarios that frame the particular business model and strategy to follow in each partnering region.
 In this regard, ARCO will also review the action plans for each Circular Economy pilot intervention in partnering countries which will demonstrate, with limited investment, the significant capacity of the circular bio waste sector to create jobs.

 The pilots will be used also as a training platform, giving practical learning opportunities to trainees in bio waste separation at the hotels’, restaurants’ and household kitchens, collection, management of the composting site, and farming.
-To complement the technical training, ARCO will train targeted NEET and women in entrepreneurial skills to equip them with necessary capacities that will enable them to start their own business initiatives.
+To complement the technical training, ARCO will deliver an online Training of Trainers (ToT) in Entrepreneurship.

 Also, to ensure sustainability, replicability and capitalization of SIRCLES experience, ARCO will coordinate the process leading to the elaboration of a Policy Toolkit for Circular Economy Employment and Training.
 The latter will showcase policy recommendations on how to promote the SIRCLES model and, more broadly, to advise policy communities (public bodies, CSOs, think tanks, etc.) on how to promote “Green Jobs” opportunities for the most vulnerable social groups.

 Finally, ARCO intends to strengthen the entrepreneurial skills of the beneficiaries in order to foster the emergence of new enterprises in the field of circular economy, ensuring their sustainability through a sub-granting mechanism for new or existing social enterprises and cooperatives willing to replicate or improve their business models.